SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE1).md

 # What is a SPE?
 SPE stands for SunPy proposal for Enhancements.
 A SPE is a design document modeled after the Python Proposal for Enhancements which describes a new SunPy feature, process, or major changes to existing processes or features.
 The purpose of the document is to present a concise technical specification and rational for the new feature or change to the SunPy community.
 The SunPy board is then charged to review the SPE and reach a decision as to whether the proposal should be accepted, rejected, or modified.
 The SunPy board shall also review the implementation of all SPEs.
 A member of the SunPy board may also request that a change to SunPy requires that a SPE be written and reviewed.

+Changes that typically require a SPE
+* the addition of a new feature to SunPy
+* changes to the user-facing API
+* major refactoring of the backend
+Changes that do not typically require a SPE
+* the addition of new sources to maps, light curves, spectra, etc.
+* bug fixes
+* minor enhancements

 # SPE Types
 There are generally two types of SPE.